Wingly-Company/jobs/README.md

 The commission is split like this:

 - 25% goes to the insurance
-- 5€ goes to the airport to cover the landing fees
+- 1€/hour goes to the airport
 - the rest goes to us

 Compute the amount that belongs to the insurance, to the airport and to us.